• About

 Image gallery image

-This local jaunt downtown Mexican restaurant serves the best flautas you will ever have.
+This local downtown Mexican restaurant serves the best flautas you will ever have.
 They have a great night scene as well including DJs on the weekends.
 Furthermore, they recently opened up a Mission Hills location that serves the same great food!
 Our picks are the carne asada fries and potato flautitas.
 Finally, my favorite part of the restaurant is that all the employees wear their favorite band tees.
 It’s a cute touch!

 Portside Pier ($-$$$)